-At the high level, (incoming) open source software is brought into an organization (e.g., by the project team downloading it themselves, software delivered from a supplier, etc.).
-Then, compliance activity is performed in such a way that any (outgoing) open source components in products or services meet all the necessary legal obligations.
+At a high level, incoming open source software is brought into an organization (e.g., by the project team downloading it themselves, software delivered from a supplier, etc.).
+Then, compliance activity is performed in such a way that any outgoing open source components in products or services meet all the necessary legal obligations.